Key Quote

 CLASS & PURITY

-The language of 'pollution' connects to Regency anxieties about social contamination — the fear that mixing classes would degrade aristocratic bloodlines and culture.
+The language of 'pollution' connects to Regency anxieties about social contaminationsocial contamination — The fear that mixing social classes will degrade the higher class — the fear that mixing classes would degrade aristocratic bloodlines and culture.
 This anxiety underlies much of the novel's conflict: Darcy initially struggles with Elizabeth's family connections, and Miss Bingley and Lady Catherine explicitly voice the class prejudice that Darcy must overcome.

 Key Words